fit-s-u-m/Architopia/README.md

-# Omarchy
+# Architopia

-Omarchy is a beautiful, modern & opinionated Linux distribution by DHH.
+Architopia  is a beautiful, modern & opinionated Linux distribution by fitsum.

+its' just a fix of some things i got botherd by omarchi, so i cloned it and fix it to my liking

 Read more at [omarchy.org](https://omarchy.org).